-In Singapore, doctors have been seeing a wave of injuries caused by HIIT such as shoulder pain and knee injuries and that trend has been mirrored across the world.
-A recent headline proclaimed that too much HIIT training could be doing more harm than good.
+In Singapore, doctors have been seeing a wave of injuries such as shoulder injuries, rotator cuff tears and knee injuries and that trend has been mirrored across the world.
+A recent headline proclaimed that too much training could be doing more harm than good.
 It seems that too much of a good thing can indeed be a bad thing.

 Read more: Will ACL Tear Heal on Its Own?

-This is one of the fundamental lessons of HIIT workouts: go hard, but not for too long.
+This is one of the fundamental lessons: go hard, but not for too long.
 According to sports therapist Barry Sigrist, the key is to work within the right ratios.
 This means 20-minute sessions where you are working for 30 seconds at your maximum (or, ideally with a smartwatch or activity tracker that will show when you’re at 80 per cent of your max heart rate) then break for 60 seconds.

 It might feel strange to push for only 30 seconds and then rest for 60 seconds but that’s the secret to success.
 This is what gives your muscles the time they need to renew their levels of oxygen and glycogen.
 If you rest too much, however, you’ll start breaking down muscle tissue.

 Definitely not.
-When it comes to HIIT training, it’s key to remember that intervals of rest are just as important as intervals of high-intensity work.
-According to the Mayo Clinic, you should aim for one to two HIIT workout sessions a week.
+When it comes to training, it’s key to remember that intervals of rest are just as important as intervals of high-intensity work.
+According to the Mayo Clinic, you should aim for one to two workout sessions a week.
 Of course, that doesn’t mean that you should be lounging on the sofa snacking the other five to six days a week!
 Instead, focus on the golden rules of moderation and variety.

 Don’t overwhelm your body with high-intensity workouts daily or you might experience injuries such as bone spurs and muscle fatigue.
 Look to strength training and low-intensity cardio on your off days such as yoga and pilates.
 Focus on keeping your body moving and doing regular stretches rather than driving to the maximum level every day.
 Be sure to stretch before working out to reduce the chances of getting muscle cramps and injuries.